helm/helm/docs/plugins.md

 Helm provides the user experience and top level processing logic, while the plugins do the "detail work" of performing a desired action.

+### External

+Helm external plugins can live anywhere in your `PATH`.

+These plugins become necessary because of systems that are closed to manual configuration and the only way to get software installed is by an administrator managing the plugins at system level via a linux distribution package manager.

+These plugins are going to be available globally.
+All users may use the plugin, not limited to a user like Native Plugins.

+The only condition for these plugins is that they provide the yaml description in the folder `/usr/share`; and the full path should look like this `/usr/share/<helm-external-plugin>/plugin.yaml`.

-## Installing a Plugin
+## Installing a Native Plugin

-Plugins are installed using the `$ helm plugin install <path|url>` command.
+Native Plugins are installed using the `$ helm plugin install <path|url>` command.
 You can pass in a path to a plugin on your local file system or a url of a remote VCS repo.
 The `helm plugin install` command clones or copies the plugin at the path/url given into `$ (helm home)/plugins`

 ```console
 $ helm plugin install https://github.com/technosophos/helm-template